 Be aware of who you follow

-“My best tip to avoid social media burnout, especially if you use it as a platform for business growth and networking, is to make sure you set boundaries for when to be consuming and creating content, and to decide ahead of time how much time you will spend doing those activities.
+“My best tip to avoid social media burnout, especially if you use it as a platform for business growth and networking, is to make sure you set boundaries for when to be consuming and creating content and to decide ahead of time how much time you will spend doing those activities.
 One rule I like to try to implement is to never spend more time consuming than I do create content.
 I also like to take one day off most weeks from creating and consuming content.

-I have definitely had moments of feeling overwhelmed from social media.
+I have definitely had moments of feeling overwhelmed by social media.
 This past winter I deleted Instagram off of my phone for about a week and it was really refreshing.
 I honestly didn’t miss it and felt much more connected to my emotions and the people I was with.
 I think it’s an incredibly valuable platform, but it’s also addictive and it’s important to be conscious of that and take breaks when it becomes too much.

 Another tip is to unfollow/mute anyone who is not adding positive value to your life.
 Once you “follow” someone, you really have very limited control of what and when they will pop up on your newsfeed and what emotions that might bring up for you.
 If you find yourself feeling bad, unhappy, upset, or like you are in a constant competition to someone you follow, it might be time to clean the house”.